Dentistry for Infants – Pelham, NH

 for Brand New Smiles

 Have your child’s first teeth just started to peek through their gums?
-If so, then pediatric dentist Dr. Amy Albright recommends that it’s time for their first appointment!
+If so, then pediatric dentist Dr. Amelia Albright recommends that it’s time for their first appointment!
 Starting dental care as early as possible won’t only ensure your child enjoys optimal oral health, but it will also help them become more familiar and comfortable with the dentist so future visits are always smooth and easy.
 If you’re eager to give your baby’s smile the strongest start possible, be sure to call us today!